 Check out this book.
 It is a fantastic resource, and I read the entire thing before attempting my first fast.

-Disclaimer: Fasting is not advisable for people with chronic health conditions, diabetics, children, the elderly, pregnant, or those with eating disorders or a history of eating disorders.
+Disclaimer: Fasting is not advisable for people with chronic health conditions, diabetics, children, the elderly, pregnant or breastfeeding women, or those with eating disorders or a history of eating disorders.
 Always consult with your doctor before starting any new diet and exercise program.
+This is not medical advice.

 Till next time,